Anderson, California: 2020 census

+2023 ACS 5-year estimates

 In 2023, the US Census Bureau estimated that the median household income was $50,306, and the per capita income was $28,728.
 About 15.8% of families and 20.4% of the population were below the poverty line.

+Anderson area

 In areas north of Anderson, 4,036 live in unincorporated urban areas along Highway 273.
 Another 8,342 live in rural areas, including at least 3,500 people in the communities of Olinda and Happy Valley, which is west of Anderson and southwest of Redding.
 A total of 21,400 people live in the entire Anderson area, including Olinda, Happy Valley, and some areas south of Churn Creek Bottom.